-We are monitoring communication from the CDC, NIH, and in coordination with Yale’s Conference and Events team.
+We are monitoring communication from the CDC and NIH.
 Above all, the health and safety of students, faculty, and staff are our highest priority.
 We currently anticipate that the program will take place as scheduled but we are actively considering other options if safety considerations prevent the program from going through as planned.

-If circumstances require a cancellation or personal medical conditions preclude your child from safe participation, we will naturally refund all monies, including the $500 deposit.
-Of course, as soon as we have updates affecting the program this summer, we will communicate those developments to families and participants as soon as possible.
+If circumstances require a cancellation or personal medical conditions preclude you from safe participation, we will naturally refund all monies, including the deposit.
+Of course, as soon as we have updates affecting the program this summer, we will communicate those developments to families and participants.

-As this is a developing situation, we are still monitoring the crisis and looking to create alternative arrangements for your summer experience as a Tikvah Scholar if necessary.
+We are continually monitoring the situation and looking to create alternative arrangements for your summer experience as a Tikvah Scholar if necessary.

 Who is eligible to apply to become a Tikvah Scholar?

-We welcome applicants from all parts of the Jewish community, no matter your educational background.
+We welcome applicants from all parts of the Jewish community, no matter their educational backgrounds.
 Classes on Jewish Thought and Civilization will be structured according to prior knowledge and familiarity with Jewish sources, with separate classes for students of differing backgrounds.

 How much does it cost to attend the Tikvah Scholars Program?